 Eva Casey Velasquez, CEO of Identity Theft Resource Center

 Velasquez has more than 30 years of experience assisting victims of crime.
 She has investigated consumer and economic fraud issues for the San Diego District Attorney’s Office and led a BBB team in the agency’s pursuit of increasing awareness of consumer protection tools and resources.
 In her current role as president and CEO of the Identity Theft Resource Center, Velasquez furthers her passion for public good by providing free services to victims of identity theft.
 For Breach Clarity, Velasquez will ensure the voice of the consumer remains a central component to the company’s purpose and product evolution.

 “We’re incredibly pleased at the strength and diversity of this team,” said Van Dyke.
 “The caliber of professionals who have joined us indicates we are on the right track.
 They are precisely the individuals to help us decode the mystery of data breaches for the millions of consumers impacted each year.”

 About Breach Clarity

-Breach Clarity’s proprietary, machine learning algorithm instantly analyzes more than 1,000 elements to score the risk level of a data breach.
+Breach Clarity is a fraud prevention and detection technology company based in the San Francisco Bay area.
+The company’s proprietary, AI-based algorithm instantly analyzes more than 1,300 elements to score the risk level of a data breach.
 Each publicly reported data breach in the U.S. receives a Breach Clarity Score on a simple numerical scale, typically from 1 to 10.
 Breach Clarity’s dynamic algorithm and easy-to-use interface runs on the most comprehensive source of data breaches in the U.S., maintained and updated continuously by the Identity Theft Resource Center.
-To learn more, or to check the score of a recent data breach, visit breachclarity.com.
+To learn more, visit breachclarity.com.